OneNoteDev/OneNoteApiSampleAspNetCore/Readme.md

 * Never check in app secrets to your repository
 * Require HTTPS throughout your site
 * Don't store unencrypted refresh tokens in cookies

+* **NuGet packages** used in the sample.
+These are handled using the package manager, as described in the setup instructions.
+These should update automatically at build time; if not, make sure your NuGet package manager is up-to-date.
+You can learn more about the packages we used at the links below.
+    * [Newtonsoft Json.NET package](http://newtonsoft.com/) provides Json parsing utilities.
+    * Other Nuget packages from Microsoft, listed in project.json

 ### Version Info